-In many cases, these youth have been without family for months or even years, are living in squalid conditions, are preyed upon by traffickers, smugglers and radical extremists, and exist in a state of limbo – not knowing how or when they will be welcomed into a caring, safe community or reunited with family.
+In many cases, these youth have been without family for months or even years; others are separated from family during their travels or at the U.S. border.
+They frequently live in squalid conditions, are preyed upon by traffickers, smugglers and radical extremists, and exist in a state of limbo – not knowing how or when they will be welcomed into a caring, safe community or reunited with family.

 This is an opportunity – and, more so, a call – for the Church to show the love that Christ shows us through both actions and words.